akaymaram/hadith_analysis/README.md

 generates the first 25 manabeh from the manabeh list.
 Example:
 python3 manabeh_generator.py manabeh.csv
-generates manabeh.csv in the same directory of this script with the first 25 manabeh
+generates manabeh.csv in the same directory of this script with the containing the 25 manabeh